fschuermeyer/nvim-setup/README.md

 git clone git@github.com:fschuermeyer/nvim-setup.git ~/.config/nvim
 ```

+On the first Startup use `:MasonLockRestore` to restore the LSP Configuration.

 ### MacOS Setup

-If you are on MacOS, i provide a `macos-startup.sh` file this include only my nessesary tools for development.
+If you are on MacOS, i provide a `macos-startup.sh` file this include only my necessary tools for development.
 You can run this script with the following command:

 ```shell
 sh ~/.config/nvim/macos-startup.sh